Top 5 Forms of Wage Theft

 Direct tips: tips an employer has no control over. (e.g. a customer leaves a tip and the server keeps the whole amount, or when employees and not the employer decide how the tips are pooled or shared).
 For more examples see the CRA policy controlled vs direct tips.

 Minimum wage is the minimum rate an employer can legally pay you (this includes all time worked, including training time).
-Some workers such as farm workers, live-in home support workers, and other workers might have different wage rates.
+Some workers such as farm workers, live-in home support workers, live-in camp leaders and other workers might have different wage rates.
 Find out more info here.

 How often you should be paid